Health Officials Worry Nation Not Ready for COVID-19 Vaccine

+Public health departments, which have struggled for months to test and trace everyone exposed to the novel coronavirus, are now being told to prepare to distribute COVID-19 vaccines as early as Nov.
+1.

-The Centers for Disease Control and Prevention has told local health departments to draft vaccination plans by Oct.
+In a four-page memo this summer, the federal Centers for Disease Control and Prevention told health departments across the country to draft vaccination plans by Oct.
 1 “to coincide with the earliest possible release of COVID-19 vaccine.”

 But health departments that have been underfunded for decades say they lack the staff, money and tools to educate people about vaccines and then to distribute, administer and track hundreds of millions of doses.
 Nor do they know when, or if, they’ll get federal aid to do that.